c-hut/password-checker/README.md

 8. When changes are made, a series of Git commands can be used to push them to your repository.

-   a. `git add` stages either a single or multiple files
+   a. `git add` stages either a single or multiple files;
-   b. `git commit "Add message here"` saves changes to the local repository
+   b. `git commit "Add message here"` saves changes to the local repository;
-   c. `git push` uploads local repository content to its remote counterpart
+   c. `git push` uploads local repository content to its remote counterpart.

    Repeat this step as and when necessary.